Code-Institute-Submissions/hangman-game-2/README.md

 ### Future Features

-* Hangman game is old, old game and the word at current childrens play list can be odd.
-Taking consideration mental health and suitside issues.
-So for that reason I would give different visualisation option where you can select build a snowman or melting snowman.
+* The hangman game is an old, old game and seeing the games title as a childrens game can be odd.
+Taking into consideration mental health and suitside issues.
+So for that reason I would like to give different visualisation options where you can select build a snowman or melting snowman.

 * more categorys to select

 * bigger list of words.
 Special file to accomodate that.

-* for a language lerning purpose was be good to hear this word sound.
+* for a language learning purpose iy would be good to hear the words sound.

 * the letters can be displayed for selection